Headhunting: Indonesia and Malaysia

 The Iban performed a third major migration from upper Batang Ai region in the Batang Lupar region into the Batang Kanyau (Embaloh) onwards the upper Katibas and then to the Baleh/Mujong regions in the upper Batang Rajang region.
 They displaced the existing tribes of the Kayan, Kajang, Ukit, etc. The Brooke administration sanctioned the last migrations of the Iban, and reduced any conflict to a minimum.
 The Iban conducted sacred ritual ceremonies with special and complex incantations to invoke god's blessings, which were associated with headhunting.
 An example was the Bird Festival in the Saribas/Skrang region and Proper Festival in the Baleh region, both required for men of the tribes to become effective warriors.

 During the Japanese occupation of British Borneo during the Second World War, headhunting was revived among the natives.
 The Sukarno-led Indonesian forces fought against the formation of the Federation of Malaysia.
 Forces of Malaya, Singapore, Sabah and Sarawak fought in addition, and headhunting was observed during the communist insurgency in Sarawak and what was then Malaya.
 The Iban were noted for headhunting, and were later recognised as good rangers and trackers during military operations, during which they were awarded fourteen medals of valour and honour.

-Since 1997 serious inter-ethnic violence has erupted on the island of Kalimantan, involving the indigenous Dayak peoples and immigrants from the island of Madura.
-Events have included the Sambas riots and Sampit conflict.
-In 2001, during the Sampit conflict in the Central Kalimantan town of Sampit, at least 500 Madurese were killed and up to 100,000 Madurese were forced to flee.
+Since 1997, serious inter-ethnic violence has erupted in Indonesian Kalimantan, involving the indigenous Dayak peoples and migrants from the island of Madura.
+Events have included the 1997 Sanggau Ledo riots, the 1999 Sambas riots, and the 2001 Sampit conflict.
+During the Sampit conflict in Central Kalimantan, which began in the town of Sampit, at least 400 Madurese were killed and tens of thousands were forced to flee.
 Some Madurese bodies were decapitated in a ritual reminiscent of the Dayak headhunting tradition.

 The Moluccans (especially Alfurs in Seram), an ethnic group of mixed Austronesian-Papuan origin living in the Maluku Islands, were fierce headhunters until the Dutch colonial rule in Indonesia suppressed the practice.